roman-milk/roman-milk.github.io/puppy-girl-the-stray.md

+===

- ****** Puppy Girl: The Stray ****** byTx_Tall_Tales© He stood, holding her, then put her down on the couch.
+He stood, holding her, then put her down on the couch.
 He took her foot in his hand, examining it for a moment, and eased a slipper over it.
 The same for the other.
 "Walk for me, Red.
 Let me know if it hurts too much."

  She stood up carefully, her feet sensitive.
 She took a few tentative steps and found her feet, while still painful, weren't in agony.
 A few more paces, and she was walking carefully, without much pain.